 What we really mean by growing up is a maturing understanding and perspective that informs our actions.
 We learn more about ourselves and the world around us.
 How does this relate to spirituality?

 Over many decades, spirituality has been connected with meditation, mysticism, yoga, enlightenment, Eastern traditions, and New Age.
 While those words were once fresh indicators to a unique field of learning, they have now become a standard part of our lexicon and are losing their ability to indicate something fresh and vibrant—the vivid complete nature of you and the world.
 Furthermore, narrow interpretations of those words have saturated our culture to such an extent that would-be explorers can be put off simply by hearing them.

 “Spirituality” is derived from the words breath, air, and spirit.
 In essence, it indicates something subtle—experiencing the completeness of what is here rather than living within a partial picture.
 But maybe that description could be summed up best as not spirituality, but simply growing up.

 But isn’t spirituality about more than growing up?
 If you take the sexiness out of the branding of spirituality, you’ll see that the answer is actually no—not if we fully understand what growing up entails.
 Sure, aspects of the spiritual journey are profound and mystical, but many are like weeding a garden.
-And sometimes you get a bout of poison ivy.
+Sometimes you get a bout of poison ivy.
 Yes, the overall trajectory is one of increasing joy, vision, depth, independence, and capacity, yet even these broad words provide a limited description of what’s going on.